Home

 Mellotrons used:

 Family were formed in Leicester in the late '60s, led by charismatic frontman Roger 'electric goat' Chapman and guitarist Charlie Whitney; Chapman's voice is something of an acquired taste, but he's nothing if not distinctive...
 They're a bit of an oddity, being difficult to cram into any existing category, which was probably both their strength and their downfall.
 Psychedelic hard rock with violin?
 Warble-voiced balladry?
 Folk metal?
 Maybe 'post-psych' serves them best, although it's less of a description than an excuse for not being able to find one.
-Their first single, the punningly-titled Scene Through The Eye Of A Lens, is a typical period piece, with Mellotron played by Steve Winwood of Traffic, and while not actually a classic, it's worth hearing.
-The 'Tron use is fairly ordinary, but I've got a feeling these might be bonus tracks on the CD of Music in a Dolls House.
+Their first single, the punningly-titled Scene Through The Eye Of A Lens (credited to The Family), is a typical period piece, Mellotron played by Steve Winwood of Traffic; while not actually a classic, it's worth hearing, both sides available on See for Miles' Music in a Dolls House/Family Entertainment twofer.

 Music in a Dolls House itself is something of a psych classic, incorporating many of the era's quirks while never forgetting that without a good song you're sunk, particular highlights being The Chase, Winter and Peace Of Mind.
 I'd recommend the album on these grounds alone, but a bonus is the Mellotron strings on several tracks, notably See Through Windows and Voyage, sometimes mixed in with bassist Ric Grech's violin, apparently played by producer Dave Mason, also of Traffic.
 It's also completely uncredited on the sleeve; in fact, there's no credit for keyboards at all, but the information's leaked out somehow.

-Family carried on for some years, with multiple lineup changes, until calling it a day in the mid-'70s.
-Having not used a Mellotron since their debut, Family chose their last album, It's Only a Movie, with an almost completely different lineup, to use one again, this time probably played by keyboard man Tony Ashton.
-The album is probably too diverse for its own good, to be honest, being a sort of rock/blues/soul/country mix (!) which doesn't, in all honestly, especially appeal, although that's only one person's view.
-There's some low-level 'Tron strings and (I think) oboe lead on the title track, but that appears to be it, so I wouldn't go out of your way, if I were you.
+Family carried on for some years, with multiple lineup changes, until calling it a day in 1973.
+Having not used a Mellotron since their debut, Family chose their last album, It's Only a Movie, with an almost completely different lineup, to use one again, this time played by keyboard man Tony Ashton.
+The album is probably too diverse for its own good, to be honest, being a sort of rock/blues/soul/country mix (!) which doesn't, in all honestly, especially appeal to this listener.
+Low-level Mellotron strings and (I think) oboe lead on the title track, but that appears to be it, so I wouldn't go out of your way, if I were you.

 Family Cat (UK)